 The fourth panel of Table 2 shows the average reading and math scores of children at ages 7, 11, and 16, by father's education.
-As one might expect, children whose fathers have a higher level of education have higher skill levels; at the age of 7, the reading score of children of low educated fathers is 0.09 standard deviations below average, whereas it is 0.58 above average for children of high educated fathers.
-This gap in reading scores widens with age: by the time the children are 16, reading scores of children of low educated fathers is 0.11 standard deviations below average, whereas they are 0.77 above average for children of high educated fathers.
+As one might expect, those with high education fathers have higher skill levels; at the age of 7, the reading score of children of low educated fathers is 0.09 standard deviations below average, whereas it is 0.58 above average for children of high educated fathers.
+This gap in reading scores widens with age: by age 16, reading scores of children of low educated fathers is 0.11 standard deviations below average, whereas they are 0.77 above average for children of high educated fathers.
+Similar patterns are found for math scores.